kletobias/p2022/_projects/first_article_portfolio_teenage_models.md

 ### Checking The DataBlock For Problems

-Using the `.summary` method on the newly created `DataBlock` to check for any errors, that might be present.
+Using the `summary` method on the newly created `DataBlock` to check for any errors, that might be present.